tauri-apps/tauri/.changes/cli-dev-alive-on-error.md

 "cli.rs": "patch"
 ---

-Keep `tauri dev` watcher alive when config contains error.
+Keep `tauri dev` watcher alive when the configuration is invalid.